Butler-Brand/Butler-Brand.github.io/_posts/2020-01-01-about-post.md

 ## Who is this Brandon Butler?

-Nobody, really.
+Just some guy.

-Born in Halifax, Nova Scotia.
+Oh, specifically?
+A Canadian, born and raised in Halifax, Nova Scotia.
 Lived there 28 years before packing up and moving a couple places, then back, then out here to Toronto Ontario, where I'm at now.

-I'm a computer programmer, like that's anything of a surprise these days.
-Been up to that professionally since 2005.
+I'm a computer programmer; been up to that professionally since 2005, got the degreee and everything.
+Told myself it was my consolation prize for not getting a career in writing --

-But where I'm really at is with the writing.
+I thought about becomeing a journalist until I realized it wasn't for me.

+But where I'm really at is writing.
+Specifically, Science Fiction, Fantasy, and sometimes horror.
+I primarily write short stories, but I've been known to try my hand at a screenplay or two.
+Maybe one day I'll try a novel, but for me that's really a large time to dedicate to just one story.